tma0si3/cr-examples/hello-world-java-client/readme.md

 ```

 ## Usage
-Run "src/main/java/.../HelloWorld.java" to create and update the attributes of the specified thing.
+Run "src/main/java/.../HelloWorld.java" to create and update a thing.

 ## License
 See the cr-examples top level README.md file for license details.